 Pond or Septic System?

-Aquascape, Inc. is a manufacturer in the water feature world of landscaping, and one of the largest at that.
-Many of my customers have an Aquascape- designed and built pond.
+Aquascape, is a manufacturer in the water feature world of landscaping, and one of the largest at that.
+Many of my customers have an Aquascape or similarly designed and built pond.
 I even have a pond here that utilizes some Aquascape equipment that I intentionally installed as a long term experiment.
 Basically the ponds I am referring to are gravel-bottom ponds with poor filtration, less than two feet deep, poor filter media and flow rates.

 After many years of testing, I have proven many basic design flaws with their equipment, design and function, and have since greatly improved upon their system’s flaws.
 The water in my pond is actually clear and healthy for fish, pets, and humans!
 (That is when I do not have it crazily overstocked and packed with big fish!)
-The standard Aquascape design falls far short of being able to achieve healthy clear water.
+The standard Aquascape and similar type design falls far short of being able to achieve healthy clear water.

 The water in Aquascape ponds is extremely unsafe for fish, humans and your pets.
 Aquascape ponds are breeding grounds for some pretty nasty bacteria that can negatively impact fish, humans, and other animals.
 Believe it or not a few people get deathly ill every so often from bacterial infections they get from cleaning these nasty cesspools that Aquascape calls ponds!
 In many of these cases the bacterial infections are very difficult to diagnose and treat, and many doctors have difficulty finding the bacterial strain responsible.

 I have worked with many people who have Aquascape ponds to help them achieve proper water quality and clarity, and a safe, clean, and beautiful water feature.
 I basically redesign them to be suitable and healthy environments for fish, and/or to simply have better looking water that is not pea soup green or filled with nasty muck, debris, and fish pathogens.